tstrilka/spanish/README.md

 vocabulary files with sample data:
 * [catalog with 418 items](data/catalog-418-items.csv)

-catalog file can be into the installed application from catalog screen by clicking on the UP icon and selecting the catalog file
+catalog file can be imported into the installed application from catalog screen by clicking on the UP icon and selecting the catalog file

 # releases